 8. Xiaomi Mi 9

-Mi 9 ships with flagship-grade features and Camera is a standout aspect, to say the least.
+Xiaomi Mi 9 ships with flagship-grade features and Camera is a standout aspect, to say the least.
 At the back, you would find a vertically mounted triple shooter.
-The primary one is a 48MP Sony IMX586 camera with 0.8 µm pixel size and 1/2” image sensor that uses Pixel Binning technology to produce 12MP shots.
-Rest, you have a 16MP secondary Ultra-wide sensor (f/2.2 aperture) and a telephoto lens with 12MP sensor (f/2.2 aperture) for 2X optical zoom.
+The primary one is a 48MP Sony IMX586 camera with a 0.8 µm pixel size and 1/2” image sensor that uses Pixel Binning technology to produce 12MP shots.
+Rest, you have a 16MP secondary Ultra-wide sensor (f/2.2 aperture) and a telephoto lens with a 12MP sensor (f/2.2 aperture) for 2X optical zoom.

 Mi 9’s rear setup features Laser Autofocus that brings along PDAF and CDAF.
 As for videos, you get 2160p/30fps and super slow-mo videos at 960 fps.

-10. LG V50 ThinQ
+9. LG V50 ThinQ

 The LG V50 ThinQ boasts off a triple camera setup (12 MP + 12 MP + 16 MP) in its recent flagship device.
 Coming to the triple camera setup, the primary rear camera is an f/1.5 aperture 12-megapixel sensor with 1.4μm size pixels.
-The second one is an ultra-wide-angle f/1.9 aperture 16MP camera with 107-degree view field, and the third one is a 12MP f/2.4 aperture telephoto/portrait camera, which just adds depth to the pictures and helps give 2x zoom to the images.
+The second one is an ultra-wide-angle f/1.9 aperture 16MP camera with a 107-degree view field, and the third one is a 12MP f/2.4 aperture telephoto/portrait camera, which just adds depth to the pictures and helps give 2x zoom to the images.

 LG has also customized its software to make the best use of the troika of rear cameras.
 They have introduced a new “triple preview” feature which will show you a live preview from all three cameras at the same time, allowing you to quickly pick the right one for the shot you’re trying to capture without having to switch between them.

-11. Sony Xperia 1
+10. Sony Xperia 1

 You would also like to know that this is one of a kind phone with Eye AF that lets up to 10fps recording with subject-based eye-tracking.
-So, you could expect exemplary results in autofocus and exposure control.
+Thus it should sport exemplary results in autofocus and exposure control.
 The main value proposition is, however, its 21:9 6.5-inch 4K OLED display.

 Best Triple camera phones that you can buy